gpbl/react-day-picker/website/docs/guides/custom-components.md

 ## Custom Day

-You can further refine the interaction with the day cells by using a custom `Day` component and the [useDay hook](/api/functions/useDay).
+You can further refine the interaction with the day cells by using a custom `Day` component and the [useDayRender hook](/api/functions/useDayRender).

 ### Range selections with Shift key